ToxPuro/astaroth/acc-runtime/README.md

 gmem real arr[AC_nx] //declaration for global array stored on the GPU global memory.
 Dimensions need to be known at compile time or be dconst int variables [not expressions involving dconsts]. gmem arr[AC_mx][AC_my]           //Multidimensional global array.
 ```
-> Note: By default arrays are stored in column-major format,
-but by setting ROW_MAJOR_ORDER=ON arrays are stored in row-major order
+> Note: Arrays are stored in column-major format, if you want to pass arrays in row-major set AC_host_has_row_memory_order=1
 If OPTIMIZE_ARRAYS=ON the DSL compiler will identify unused `gmem` arrays and will not allocate them on the GPU.

 ```